edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-04-03-future-of-augmented-reality.md

 The software is used in conjunction with a webcam that recognizes the symptoms of a patient and then displays related video on the user’s computer screen.
 If the user moves the webcam over a patient and his or her symptoms, the 3-D figure on the screen will provide suggested actions to treat possible ailments.

-AR unlocks the potential to put medical professionals in situations otherwise difficult to recreate (i.e., open-heart surgery)—without risking the patient’s life (Newman, 2016).
+AR unlocks the potential to put medical professionals in situations otherwise difficult to recreate (i.e., open-heart surgery)—without risking a patient’s life (Newman, 2016).

 ### Healthcare assistant

 [AccuVein](https://www.accuvein.com/home/){:target="_blank"} is an AR handheld device that allows nurses and doctors to scan a patient’s body to make a vein appear visible.

-According to a study presented at the Infusion Nurses Society Conference, there was a 45 percent reduction in escalation calls following the deployment of this AR device.
-Plus, 81 percent of nurses reported that using AccuVein resulted in an improved ability to cannulate (the procedure to introduce a thin tube into a vein) (Ismail, 2018).
+According to a study presented at the Infusion Nurses Society Conference, there was a 45% reduction in escalation calls following the deployment of this AR device.
+Plus, 81% of nurses reported that using AccuVein resulted in an improved ability to cannulate (the procedure to introduce a thin tube into a vein) (Ismail, 2018).

 ### Automotive overlay

 [Bosch Auto Parts](https://www.boschautoparts.com/en/news/quarterly-news/first-qtr-2017/augmented-reality){:target="_blank"} created their own AR platform called CAP to provide a composite view of intricate automotive parts.

 Using a mobile device to view CAP, the technician can view useful additional information with detailed explanations, pictures, and drawings overlaid on top of the live image of a part.

 ### [Soft skills training](/blog/train-for-soft-skills/)

 Finally, one of the more interesting augmented reality in corporate training examples is from [Arcane Technologies](https://www.arcane-technologies.com/){:target="_blank"}.
 They've developed an AR head-mounted display for training sales and project management personnel on decision-making skills.

 The ability to superimpose virtual objects on the real world while undergoing a complex project has been shown to be a huge help for salespeople and their customers while developing their decision-making skills.
 Same goes for engineers, designers, and other professions where team-work and decision-making come into play.
-AR has the innate ability to visualize abstract ideas in concrete ways to plans and designs more real (Faldi, 2018).
+AR has the innate ability to visualize abstract ideas in concrete ways to make plans and designs more real (Faldi, 2018).

 {% asset 'blog/2019/2019-04-03-future-of-augmented-reality-ig.jpg'
   alt='Six benefits of cross training employees'